wouterNL/laravel-drip/README.md

 php artisan vendor:publish --provider="wouterNL\Drip\DripPhpServiceProvider"
 ```

 3) Add your Drip API token to the config file located in app/config/drip.php.
 I recommend you add this key to your project .env file instead of directly adding it to your config file.
+You can find your API token at the user settings page (https://www.getdrip.com/user/edit).
 ```
 DRIP_API_TOKEN=your token here
 ```